UsefulEngines/eks-refarch-cloudformation/README.md

-## EKS Reference Architecture Cloudformation
+## EKS Reference Architecture CloudFormation

 An Automated solution which builds EKS environment to deploy containerized microservices with Amazon EKS and AWS CloudFormation.